biocore/songbird/README.md

 ## Option 1: Using Songbird "standalone"
 ### Installation
+First off, make sure that [conda](https://docs.conda.io/) is installed.

-Songbird can be installed from conda-forge as follows:
+Songbird can be installed from the `conda-forge` channel as follows:
 ```
 conda create -n songbird_env songbird -c conda-forge
 source activate songbird_env